digiscot/digiscot-website/pages/projects/volunteer-centre-dundee.md

 ### Phase 2 March 2015

-*8Group sessions to look at matching peers with skills to the goals**
+**Group sessions to look at matching peers with skills to the goals**

 Each group member matched with suitable peer supporteer Phase 2 - matching peer to peer - achieved August 2015